acbsp/bonafide.guru/en/contents.rst

-The influence of a pure devotee is such that if someone comes to associate with him with a little faith, one gets the chance of **hearing** about the Lord **from authoritative scriptures** like Bhagavad-Gita and Srimad- Bhagavatam [...]
+The influence of a pure devotee is such that if someone comes to associate with him with a little faith, one gets the chance of **hearing** about the Lord **from authoritative scriptures** like Bhagavad-gītā and Śrīmad Bhāgavatam [...]
 This is the first stage of association with pure devotees.

 (Nectar of Devotion, chapter 19)